-Strategic and clear marketing objectives are fundamental to any sound, effective marketing plan.
+Strategic and clear marketing objectives are fundamental to any sound, effective inbound marketing plan.

 Your marketing objectives are your brand’s clear-cut, defined goals.